STREGAsGate/GateEngine/README.md

 And I still needed to actually build the "engine" part.
 At this point the engine was just a graphics simulation.
 Drawing stuff is actually a fairly small portion of what a game engine does.
-I eventually learned about collision and different data techniques like Entity, Component, System.
+I eventually learned about collision and different data techniques like Entity-Component-System.

 And it's here where I started the re-writes...